FAQ

 No, with one carefully scoped exception.

 Customer profiles, events, audience computations, identity graphs, and warehouse writes all happen inside SPCS in your Snowflake account.
 The metadata store (workspaces, sources, syncs, audiences, run history) lives on an SPCS block volume in your account.
 The event hot path appends events to an in-account streaming buffer and writes them to RAW_EVENTS in your bound database.
-Sync, loader, identity, trait, and journey jobs run as ephemeral SPCS job services against your bound customer_warehouse.
+Sync, loader, identity, computed attribute, and orchestration jobs run as ephemeral SPCS job services against ZEOTAP_ADMIN_WH, the warehouse the application creates and owns at install time.

 The exception is destination egress.
 When a sync writes to Salesforce, an event forwards to Meta CAPI, or an audience pushes to Klaviyo, the connector running in SPCS opens an outbound HTTPS request to the vendor’s API host through the External Access Integration you bound.
 That payload — by definition — is leaving your account because that’s the work the destination is asking for.
 Zeotap doesn’t intermediate destination egress through its cloud; it goes direct from SPCS to the vendor.

-The Zeotap cloud sees API request bodies as they pass through the reverse-proxy on their way to your in-account control plane, and event payloads as they pass through the cloud ingest on their way to your in-account event-ingest service.
+The Zeotap cloud sees API request bodies as they pass through the reverse-proxy on their way to your in-account control plane, and event payloads as they pass through the cloud ingest on their way to that same control plane’s /v1/* endpoint.
 Neither is stored on the cloud side for Native App routes.

 What’s the pricing model?